-I'm a recent PhD graduate in the Molecular Ecology and Evolution Lab at Lund University, Sweden.
-My PhD project explored molecular interactions between avian hosts and their microbes.
+I'm a Postdoctoral Researcher in Conservation Genomics at the Smithsonian Institution.
+I defended my PhD in the Molecular Ecology and Evolution Lab at Lund University, Sweden in April 2018.
+My research explores molecular interactions between avian hosts and their microbes.
 I have a huge passion for science and love to constantly learn new things about nature.

 In my research I use molecular techniques and bioinformatic tools to study the evolution of genomes, transcriptomes and microbiomes.
-In addition to my PhD project, I collaborate with colleagues in several interesting projects involving genomics.
+In addition to the projects in my Postdoc and my PhD, I collaborate with colleagues in several interesting projects involving genomics.
 For more information about my work, please see the Research page.

 - 30 May 2018 - Was invited to Bielefeld University, Germany to give a seminar about malaria transcriptomics and met with several people to discuss animal microbiomes as well.

 - 25 May 2018 - Together with the other newly graduated Doctors in Lund, I was properly celebrated with a 4 hr-long doctoral conferment ceremony in Latin in the cathedral.
 Was given a ring, a wreath, and a diploma, cannons were fired, orchestras were playing, a formal banquet was held in the evening, and lots of people cheered us on when walking in procession.
 Thank you Lund University!
 [Photos]